Skip to content

 Admissions

-Thanks to a recent award of more than $2.2 million in state funding, the program is doubling the number of students it trains each year.
-Starting in summer 2024, the cohort size will increase from 27–30 students to 54 students.
+Thanks to $2.2 million in state funding awarded in 2023, the program has been able to double the number of students trained annually.
+Since summer 2024, the cohort size has increased from 27–30 students to 54 students and will continue at that level going forward.

 Minimum Admission Requirements